mdn/content/files/en-us/web/javascript/reference/global_objects/webassembly/tag/index.md

 If the tag was used to throw an exception that propagated to JavaScript, we could use the tag to inspect its values.

 > **Note:** There are many alternatives.
-We could also use the tag to create a [`WebAssembly.Exception`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Exception) and throw that from a function called by WebAssebly.
+We could also use the tag to create a [`WebAssembly.Exception`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Exception) and throw that from a function called by WebAssembly.